boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 Tables of data are very common in standards and very useful for specifying a class_ of parts.
-A table element describes a table of values, where the row is specified by the value an index parameter, and each column contains the value for a parameter.
+A table element describes a table of values, where the row is specified by the value of an index parameter, and each column contains the value for a parameter.
 A table element is an associative array that has the following
 keys: